 Simple English definitions for legal terms

-Read a random definition: expressive association, freedom of
+Read a random definition: true copy

 Watkins v.
 United States (1957) is a court case where the U.S. Supreme Court said that Congress cannot ask questions that are not related to the reason why a witness was summoned to testify.
 The case was about a man named John Watkins who was asked to testify about whether he was a member of the Communist Party.
 He denied it, but then the Committee on Un-American Activities asked him about other people he knew who might be communists.
 Watkins refused to answer and was sent to prison for a year.
 The Supreme Court said that the Committee's questions were too broad and violated Watkins' rights.
 They said that Congress can only ask questions that are related to their job, and that the Committee did not explain why their questions were important.